scriptin/scriptin.github.io/_posts/2013-05-09-vagrant-chef-intro.md

 end
 {% endhighlight %}

-- Line 3: Tell Vagrant to use Chef solo as a provisioner.
+- (A) Tell Vagrant to use Chef solo as a provisioner.
-- Line 4: Specifies a relative path to directory with cookbooks.
+- (B) Specifies a relative path to directory with cookbooks.
 This you can change as you will.
-- Lines 5-7: Add recipes to run list.
+- (C) Add recipes to run list.
 If a recipe is not explicitly added here (or included by other recipe) it will not be executed.
 Names of recipes here are usually the same as name of a cookbook (and it's directory name).
 Examples: `apache2`, `php`, etc.

 **Terminology**: